 Single passes approximately 1" apart.
-Begin just behind the piercing blade seats and continue toward the throat.
-Use three to five stringers, depending on the attachment model.
+Begin just behind the upper tip blade and continue toward the throat.
+Use three to five stringers, depending on the model of the processor.
+Note: Do not apply stringers in the area of the upper tip blade.